make4all/accessibility-classes/slides/introduction-quals/05_accessibility_here.md

 for any reason, talk to us and consider working with [DRS](https://depts.washington.edu/uwdrs/) as well.

---

-In our class, this means that where possible, we provide those as a standard part of the class.
+Where possible, we provide those as a standard part of the class.
 To that end...

 ---

 <iframe src="https://embed.polleverywhere.com/discourses/C4L35nDT4JXLiKzESi8s2?controls=none&short_poll=true" width="800px" height="600px"></iframe>

 ---
-# Small Group Discussion
+## Small Group Discussion

 How would you implement this in your lab or workplace? (post on our [Discussion Board]({{site.discussion}}))